 With bad credit, getting good results with popular and recognized brands in the market is difficult.
 On the other hand, the private ones have less harsh measures and can offer more flexibility to lease the desired car.

 However, it does not mean there will be no additional fees or conditions.
-The procedure will not be as complex as others.
+Just that the procedure will not be as complex as others.

 Find a co-signer